Print Options:

 For the curry paste

-• 2 teaspoons chili powder (roasted/smoked chili powder can also be used)
+• 2 tsp chili powder (roasted/smoked chili powder can also be used)

-• 1 tablespoon roasted Sri Lankan curry powder
+• 1 tbsp roasted Sri Lankan curry powder

 • 6 cloves of garlic